jimigrunge/mac-local-bin/OSXYosemiteDevSetup.md

 Based on [ALAN IVEY's setup](https://echo.co/blog/os-x-1010-yosemite-local-development-environment-apache-php-and-mysql-homebrew)

-####Install xCode and command line tools as per Apple instructions
+##Install xCode and command line tools

-On OSX 10.10.2 I needed to manually re-install the command line tools.
+On OSX 10.10.2+ We need to manually re-install the command line tools.

 ``xcode-select --install``

 ##Install HomeBrew

+If you've not already installed Homebrew, you can follow the instructions at [http://brew.sh](http://brew.sh).

 ``ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"``

 ##Install GIT, if missing

+If you do not have git available on your system, either from Homebrew, Xcode, or another source, you can install it with Homebrew now

 ``brew install -v git``